 Organizations with media personnel and/or observers attending the event should coordinate with the sponsor organization for access to the exercise site.
-Media/Observers are escorted to designated areas and accompanied by an exercise controller at all times.
-Sponsor organization representatives and/or the observer controller may be present to explain exercise conduct and answer questions.
+Unless otherwise approved by the PIO Controller media/observers are escorted to designated areas and accompanied by an exercise controller at all times.
+Sponsor organization representatives and/or the Observer Controller may be present to explain exercise conduct and answer questions.
 Exercise participants should be advised of media and/or observer presence.